chtoucas/Narvalo.NET/Issues.md

 - Bug: `Require.Condition`, `Require.RangeCondition`.
 CCCheck fails on them.

 Code improvements:
+- Improvement: Use true argument check for extension methods.
 - Improvement: Add a description to all `Contract.Assume`.
 - Improvement: Add `Contract.Ensures` directives, first for Monads.
 - Improvement: Check any use of `AssumeNotNull`.